-Today, on World Population Day, Community Partners International (CPI) celebrates communities across Myanmar who are using family planning to ensure safer pregnancies and healthier babies.
+Today, on World Population Day, Community Partners International (CPI) celebrates communities across Myanmar that are using family planning to ensure safer pregnancies and healthier babies.

 Like parents all over the world, Myanmar moms' and dads' first priority is their children's health.
 Family planning, and birth spacing in particular, help parents ensure that their children grow up healthy.